virtualdataset/metagen-docs/docsrc/content/concepts/function_graphs.md

 ## Type Signatures

 No matter what type system is used, the input and output types determine what kind of functions may be plugged in.
-This is called the signature* of the function.
+This is called the *type signature* of the function.
 In terms of data flow between pure functions, we are really only concerned about the types of inputs and outputs.
 Our examples above glossed over data types at the concrete level.